midtown-ai/glossary/glossary/e.md

 # Episode

- Terminal stat, in DeepRacer:
+ In DeepRacer, an episode terminal state is reached when the car:
-  * finish the track - trial and success
+  * exits the track (or crash) - trial and error
-  * exit the track (crash) - trial and error
+  * finishes the track - trial and success (but tries to optimize speed)

  In [reinforcement learning], an episode refers to a single complete run of the [agent] interacting with the [environment].
 Here are some key points: